This video originally appeared on the Institute for Healthcare Improvement’s YouTube channel.

 Some of what’s necessary in figuring out how to move upstream is about role clarification.
 Just like any good care team, it’s about understanding what role you’re going to play.
 For clinicians, this means knowing where they can lead, where they can partner, and where they can support.

-For instance, in the exam room, a clinician may take the lead on working with a patient to adjust their care plan based on information on what’s going on in his or her life.
+For instance, in the exam room, a clinician may take the lead on working with a patient to adjust their care plan based on information of what’s going on in his or her life.
 If they’re worried about getting evicted, for example, you may partner with a lawyer.
-There are increasing numbers of medical/legal partnerships that do a lot of great work.
+There are a number of medical/legal partnerships that do a lot of great work.

 Support means not only supporting your patient or supporting your care team, but also supporting initiatives that build bridges between the health care system and social sectors.
 For example, if you’re a food bank, your success is my success because you’re taking care of my patients who experience food insecurity.
 I need to be your ally and support your work.